Oriol-Salmeron/electric-vehicle-capex-optimization/README.md

 Using financial analysis, econometrics and machine learning techniques, we evaluate whether a Random Forest model can improve demand forecasting and support more efficient investment decisions compared to traditional linear forecasting approaches.

 # Research Question
-14 15How can machine learning improve CAPEX planning in the European electric vehicle industry under conditions of market uncertainty and demand volatility?
+How can machine learning improve CAPEX planning in the European electric vehicle industry under conditions of market uncertainty and demand volatility?
 # Objectives
 - Analyze the gap between EV investment plans and actual market demand.
 - Evaluate the impact of macroeconomic and regulatory variables on EV adoption.